 Throughout the year, field trips will be scheduled to enhance the curriculum.
 Permission slips and cost information will be sent home prior to each trip and must be completed and returned to allow participation.
+All fees will be billed and collected through the Business Office.
+Teachers and the receptionist will not collect any money for trips, so please do not send monies with your child to be given to them.
 Parents will have the opportunity to volunteer to be chaperones for a field trip when needed.
 Due to space requirements, the number of chaperones may be limited.
 Chaperones will be assigned on a first-come, first-served basis.
 If there are more volunteers than spaces, the names of parents who have not previously chaperoned a trip will be drawn randomly.
 Please understand that every attempt to give each parent the opportunity to go on at least one field trip will be made.
 Chaperones are expected to conduct themselves in an appropriate manner and assist as needed.
 Siblings are not permitted to accompany parents on field trips because of the need for chaperones to devote their attention to the students.
 Additionally, since not all parents are able to go on every trip, we ask that everyone refrain from purchasing extra souvenirs, food, etc. for any of the students.
 Students should wear their red polo OMA shirts for field trips, unless directed otherwise.